killerducky/killerducky.github.io/shogi/study_plan.md

     * Automatically adjusts puzzle difficulty to your level
     * You can also adjust difficulty level
       * Try Easier or Easiest if you like to quickly solve many easier puzzles
-      * In Normal mode lishogi will try to give you around 50% puzzles that get wrong!
+      * In Normal mode lishogi will give harder puzzles until you get around 50% wrong!
     * In the tsume (checkmate) category, every move must be check, and ends in checkmate
-      * Use this category if you don't like the opening/middlegame puzzles
-    * But many puzzles are not the traditional minimal pieces type
 * Studies about openings, pick a few you like
     * [Ranging Rook](https://lishogi.org/study/eo0pa339)
     * [Central Rook](https://lishogi.org/study/8L2ZWmEy)